awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ## Data API availability<a name="data-api.regions"></a>

-The Data API can be enabled for Aurora Serverless v1 DB clusters using specific Aurora MySQL and Aurora PostgreSQL versions only\.
+The Data API is available only for Aurora Serverless v1 DB clusters using specific Aurora MySQL and Aurora PostgreSQL versions\.
 For more information, see [Data API for Aurora Serverless v1](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Data_API)\.

 The following table shows the AWS Regions where the Data API is currently available for Aurora Serverless v1\.
 To access the Data API in these Regions, use the HTTPS protocol\.